WordPress Permalinks: How to Manage Your Website’s URL Structure

 In this article, we’ll explain what permalinks are and give you a tour of all the default permalink structures WordPress offers.
 Then, you’ll learn how to create custom ones in two ways.

 Each page on your website has a unique URL that enables visitors to identify and access it directly.
 Ideally, you want these URLs to be as easy to read and type as possible.
 In technical terms, those unique URLs are known as permalinks.

 When you use a Content Management Systems (CMS) such as WordPress, it automatically generates URLs for your pages and posts based on the permalink structure you choose.
-However, it's important to note that some options are more suitable when it comes to readability and Search Engine Optimization (SEO).
+However, it’s important to note that some options are more suitable for readability and Search Engine Optimization (SEO).

 What WordPress Permalinks Are